BruceEckel/functional_error_handling/Functional Error Handling.md

 Programmers produced a scattered collection of solutions to the reporting problem:

 - Indicate failure by returning a special value from a function call.
-This only works when there can be a special value that doesn't occur from an ordinary call to that function.
+This only works when the special value doesn't occur from an ordinary call to that function.
 For example, if your function returns any `int`, you can't use `0` or `-1` to report an error.
 A bigger problem is that you rely on the client programmer to pay attention to the return value and know what to do about errors.
 - Indicate failure by [setting a global flag](https://en.wikipedia.org/wiki/Errno.h).
 This is a single flag shared by all functions in the program.
 The client programmer must know to watch that flag.
 If the flag isn't checked right away, it might get overwritten by a different function call in which case the error is lost.
 - Use [signals](https://en.wikipedia.org/wiki/C_signal_handling) if the operating system supports it.

+The operating system was something that needed to be discovered.
+As programmers found themselves rewriting the same basic code over and over again, and much of that repeated code involved manipulating hardware and the attendant specialized knowledge required, it became clear that we needed a layer to eliminate this extra work, work that to some degree every program required.

+A fundamental question that designers were trying to understand during this evolution was:

+> *Who is responsible for error handling, the OS or the language?*

+Since every program has the potential for errors, it initially seemed obvious that this activity should be the domain of the operating system.
+Some early operating systems allowed the program to invoke an error which would then jump to the operating system, and a few OSes even experimented with the ability to “resume” back to the point where the error occurred, so the handler could fix the problem and continue processing.
+Notably, these systems did not find success and resumption was removed.

+Further experiments eventually made it clear that the language needed primary responsibility for error reporting and handling (there are a few special cases, such as out-of-memory errors, which must still be handled by the OS).
+This is because an OS is designed to be general-purpose, and thus cannot know the specific situation that caused an error, whereas language code can be close to the problem.
+Customization is normally the domain of the language.
+You could imagine calling the OS to install custom error-handling routines, and you can also imagine how quickly that would become overwhelmingly messy.

+If errors are in the language domain, the next question is how to report and handle them.

 # Exceptions

-Who is responsible for error handling, the OS or the language?
-The experiments that evolved toward "the language." (stay close to the problem)

 Unifying error reporting and recovery